matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 Thread-ready clients should always include an `m.in_reply_to` property when sending a threaded event.
-It should always reference the latest message-like event in the thread unless a user is explicitly replying to another event.
+It should always reference the latest message-like event in the thread unless a user is explicitly replying to another event (in which case `hide_reply` should be set to `false`, as above).

-The rich reply fallback should be displayed in a thread context unless it contains the new `hide_reply` field as described in the previous section.
+The rich reply fallback should be ignored by thread-ready clients (ie, the event should be displayed in a thread context) unless `hide_reply` is `false`.

 ```jsonc
 "m.relates_to": {